 HAZARDS IDE DENTIFICATION

-2.1 Classification of the substance or r nixture (i.e. Sofnolime)
+2.1 Classification of the substance or mixture (i.e. Sofnolime)

-2.1.1 Classification according to Regulation (EC) No 1272/2008 (CLP/GHS) - see section 11 on (EC) No 1272/2008 2.1.2 Classification according to EC - see section 11
+2.1.1 Classification according to Regulation (EC) (CLP/GHS) - see section 11 on (EC) No 1272/2008 2.1.2 Classification ssification according to EC - see section 11

 Skin irrit 2 H315 Xi R36/38

 Eye irrit.
 2 H319

-2.1.3 Labelling in acco ordance with EC D rectives 67/548/EEC and 199 9/45/EC (CHIP 4) )
+2.1.3 Labelling in acco ordance with EC D irectives 67/548/EEC and 199 9/45/EC (CHIP 4)

 2.2 Labelling elemen nts

 2.2.1 Physicochemical According to experience, handled in the correct ma onsidered to have r no adverse physicochemical properties if

-Health Irritating to eyes and skin
+Health Irritating to e yes and skin

 Environmental According to experience, the product is considered to have no adverse affect on the environment if handled in the correct manner

 2.2.2 Labelling in accordance with EC Regulation No 1272/2008 (CLP/GHS)

-Pictogram (! ) Signal word WARNING
+Pictogram Signal wo rd WARNING

 Hazard statements

 H315 Causes skin irritation

 H319 Causes serious eye irritation

 Precautionary statements

-P280 Wear protectiv e gloves/protective clothing/e ye protection/fac e protection
+P280 Wear protectiv e gloves/protective clothing/e; e protection/fac e protection

 P314 Get medical advice/attention if you feel unwell

 P302/352 If on skin: wash with plenty of soap and water

 P305/351/338 If in eyes: rinse cautiously with water for several minutes.
 Remove contact lenses, if present, and easy to do.
-Continue rinsi
+Continue rin

-P332/313 If skin irritation occurs: get medical advice/att tention
+P332/313 If skin irritation occurs: get medical advice/attention

-2.3 Other hazards
+2.3 Other hazards ÷

-None known None known
+None known

-3 COMPOSITION / INFORMATION ON INGREDIENTS Chemical characterisation Solid bases plus additives - see section 16 The CHIP/CLP classifications required in this section are related to that of the product supplied.
-To comply with the legislation the classification of the relevant ingredients of the product, as if they were present at 100%, must be outlined.
-Where ingredients are present in the product at very low concentrations the level of risk to the user is reduced, hence the reason that the classifications for the individual components and the product are different Chemical name CAS-No EINECS/ELINCS Classification Concentration Sodium Hydroxide 1310-73-2 215-185-5 CHIP: C: R35 CLP: Skin Corr.
+COMPOSITION / INFORMATION ON INGREDIENTS Chemical characterisation The CHIP/CLP of the legislation the outlined.
+Where e classification of the releve ingredients are present in his section are related to that of the pr rant ingredients of the product, as if the the product at very low concentratior cations for the individual components a ey were present at 100%, must be is the level of risk to the user is Chemical name CAS-No EINECS/ELINCS Classification Concentration Sodium Hydroxide 1310-73-2 215-185-5 CHIP: C: R35 CLP: Skin Corr.
 IA H314 <3% Calcium Hydroxide 1305-62-0 215-137-3 CHIP: Xi: R38.
 41 CLP: Skin Irrit.
 2 H315 Eye Damage 1 H318 WEL assigned >75%